Sanjeetjung/Frost_Cypress_Assignment/README.md

-# Frost_Cypress_InputForm
+# Cronlink_Cypress_InputForm

-This repository contains an input form testing suite using Cypress for FrostDigiAI.
+This repository contains an input form testing suite using Cypress for CronLink.ca.

 ## Description

-This project includes Cypress tests for validating the input form functionalities in FrostDigiAI's application.
+This project includes Cypress tests for validating the Register and Login form functionalities in Cronlink's application.

 ## Features

 - Validate input fields for correctness.
 - Tests form submission and error handling.
-  Test 1: Cannot submit an Input Form with an invalid email address.
+  Test 1: Cannot submit an Register Form with an blank Phone Number.
-  Test 2: Cannot submit an Input Form with blank "Name".
-  Test 3: Cannot submit an Input Form with a blank "Country" Field.

 ## Getting Started